Known Limitations

 outbound email encrypted with S/MIME

-outgoing mail contains an ics file attachment for an invite
+outgoing mail contains an ics file attachment for a calendar invite

 recipient views message in Microsoft Outlook client